Ivory Coast fights stigma with fashion show for disabled people

 A Florida woman who has a son with Ethan Crumbley's father Jason describes their relationship.

-Oakland County SheriffThe parents of alleged school shooter Ethan Crumbley have been arrested in an industrial building in Detroit after disappearing and failing to turn themselves in on involuntary manslaughter charges, law enforcement said.“They appeared to be hiding in the building,” Detroit Police Chief James White said after James and Jennifer Crumbley were booked into custody and put in the same lockup where 15-year-old son Ethan is being held.The couple’s shocking disappearance prompted a
+Oakland County SheriffThe parents of alleged school shooter Ethan Crumbley have been arrested in an industrial building in Detroit after disappearing and failing to turn themselves in on involuntary manslaughter charges, law enforcement said in the early hours of Saturday.“They appeared to be hiding in the building,” Detroit Police Chief James White said after James and Jennifer Crumbley were booked into custody and put in the same lockup where 15-year-old son Ethan is being held.The couple’s sh

+Current 'Jeopardy! champion Amy Schneider is on a consecutive game winning streak.
+Read about the records she's shattering during her time on the game show.

 Draymond Green made Warriors history with a very unique stat line against the Suns Friday night.